 Violation of Restraining Order

 When you are the subject of a no contact order or protection order it may feel like you are at the mercy of the person who filed the order against you.
 You may not want to even leave your house for fear of being arrested.
 Unfortunately, the restraining orders are often abused in our Washington court system.
-Many times, the alleged victim will initiate contact with the defendant and when the defendant responds they are arrested for violating the no contact order.
+Many times, the alleged victim will initiate contact with the defendant and when the defendant responds they are arrested for violation of restraining order in Washington.
 If you are charged with violating a protection order you owe it to yourself to hire an experienced criminal defense attorney to help you through the process.

 When you are accused of violating a no – contact order it can often feel like you are guilty until proven innocent.
 This is not the way it is supposed to be.
 You should not lie awake at night knowing that you could be arrested at any time.
 An aggressive criminal lawyer can help the court system see what is really going on with your case.
 Our office provides free consultations on criminal cases.